 Starting in early September, you can head out to Jaswell’s to pick your own apples!
 The season is sure to last late into October, but if you can’t make it out in time, you can still enjoy fresh-picked apples all the way through December from Jaswell’s!

 This idyllic apple orchard and farm stand is a community staple of Cumberland!
 Families have spent years picking apples there, and you can be the next generation to bring your family around!

 Come for the pick-your-own apples, but stay for the fantastic horse-drawn hayrides!
 Kids will love chomping down on their freshly picked pieces of fruit while taking a tour around the orchards.

-On these 28 acres of land, you’ll have plenty of room for apple-picking.
+At this orchard, you’ll have plenty of room for apple-picking.
 On Saturdays and Sundays in the fall, head out to the Barden Family Orchard to pick a variety of apples during the daytime.
 School and day care groups can book an appointment with them, too!

 Besides their apple cider donuts, there’s perhaps nothing more famous at Appleland Orchards than their freshly picked apples!
 Their orchards are home to a huge variety of apples, such as the classic red delicious and gala in addition to more unique flavors such as the Mutsu, Rome, and Ginger Gold.